Hopf algebra actions in tensor categories: Etale algebras in braided tensor categories

-The proposition \ref{ghg} says that the automorphism group $\Aut_{\alg}(A)$ is a subset of its symmetry hypergroup $K(A)$ and that the structure constants of $\Aut_{\alg}(A)$ are given by the group operation, i.e.\ that the automorphism group $\Aut_{\alg}(A)$ is a sub-hypergroup of $K(A)$. \nl We call an \'etale algebra $A$ {\em Galois} if $\Aut_{\alg}(A) = K(A)$, i.e. if $\C(A,A) = k[\Aut_{\alg}(A)]$.
-In section \ref{gal} we give a convenient criterion for being Galois.
+Proposition \ref{ghg} says that the automorphism group $\Aut_{\alg}(A)$ is a subset of its symmetry hypergroup $K(A)$ and that the structure constants of $\Aut_{\alg}(A)$ are given by the group operation, i.e.\ that the automorphism group $\Aut_{\alg}(A)$ is a sub-hypergroup of $K(A)$.